 “By the solemn forty days of Lent, the Church unites herself each year to the mystery of Jesus in the desert.”
 CATECHISM OF THE CATHOLIC CHURCH, 540

-In order to assist us on our Lenten journey and to provide an opportunity for fellowship, the diocese publishes a Lenten Program book each year that includes daily reflections from Ash Wednesday to Easter Sunday for personal reflection in addition to longer-form Sunday Gospel reflections, spiritual direction, Gospel readings, responsorial psalms, prayers and reflection questions that are traditionally part of group Lenten programs.
+In order to assist us on our Lenten journey and to provide an opportunity for fellowship, the diocese publishes a Lenten Program book each year that includes daily reflections from Ash Wednesday to Easter Sunday for personal reflection in addition to longer-form Sunday Scripture reflections, readings, responsorial psalms, prayers and reflection questions that are traditionally part of group Lenten programs.
 The book also includes beautiful artwork from the Masters with accompanying artwork reflections.

-The Lenten Program book is accompanied by a Triple CD resource that includes responsorial psalms songs recorded especially for the program as well as audio narrations of the Sunday Gospel readings and Sunday Gospel reflections and spiritual direction.
+The Lenten Program book is accompanied by a Triple CD resource that includes responsorial psalms songs recorded especially for the program as well as audio narrations of the Sunday Scripture readings and reflections.

 The diocese’s Lenten Program continue to grow in popularity each year with 20,000 copies sold throughout Australia and increasingly around the world.
 The books and CD’s are also given for free to thousands of inmates in prisons throughout Australia as an outreach program.

 The books go on sale around December/January each year.
 You can subscribe below to our Lenten Program mailing list and we will send you an email and links to purchase the books and CD’s when they go on sale.